-Minister Rust).
+The bulk of German scientific research was under the Ministry of Education (Minister Rust).
 It was governed by a Research Council under an incompetent administrator and second-rate chemist named Rudolph Mentzel, a brigadier in Himmler's SS.
 Early in 1942 the members of the Uranium Society thought it necessary to call the project to the attention of the highest members of Government and military organizations.
-A special secret neeting was called by Minister Rust and General Leeb, Chief of Army Ordanace, to which all top-ranking officials were invited.
-However, most of them declined or sent minor representatives.
+A special secret meeting was called by Minister Rust and General Leeb, Ohlef of Army Ordnance, to which all top-ranking officials were invited.
+However, most of them declined or sean minor representatives.
 The program consisted of a number of talks and a scientific luncheon prepared with synthetic fats.
-The introductory talk was by Professor Schumann about Nuclear Physics as a Weapon.
-Then followed popular technical lectures by Hahn, Heisenberg, Bothe, and a few others, and finally a lecture by Professor Esau, Director of the German Bureau of Standards, on the Expansion of Nuclear Physics Research Through the Participation of Other Government and Industrial Departments.
-It is doubtful whether this meeting had any success.
+The-introductory talk was by Professor Schumann about Nuclear Physics as a Weapon.
+Then followed popular technical lectures by Hahn, Heisenberg, Bothe, and a few others, and finally a lecture by Professor Esau, Director of the German Bureau of Standards, on the Expansion of Nuclear Physics Research Throngh the Participation of Other Government and Industrial Departments.
+It is doübtful whether this meeting had any success.
 A few months later, the Research Council was taken out of the Ministry of Education and, by "Hitler decree," placed under Goering.
-It was hoped that his change would bring research on other subjects up to the same high level as that of the air forces, but matters did not turn out that way.
-The incompetent Professor Beau, of the Bureau of Standards, was put in charge of uranium research.
-Later, sometime in 1943, he was replaced by physicist Waither Geriach, of the University of Munich, a really first-class experimental scientist and or ganizer.
-At the same time, Army Ordanace seemed to have gotten tired of this apparently hopeless research and turned the facilities and men over to the Research Council.
-Upon Gerlach's shoulders fell the difficult task of reconciling the two principal groups working on uranium-the Kaiser-Wilhelm Institutes and the former Ordanace Group.

-In the meantime, Allied bombing had forced the scientists of the research was still in practic sufficient for small-scale experiments, and the stock of heavy water seemed to be just enough for that.
+It was hoped that this change would bring research on other subjects up to the same high level as that of the air forces, but matters did not turn out that way.
+The incompetent Professor Esau, of the Bureau of Standards, was put in charge of uranium research.
+Later, sometime in 1943, he was replaced by physicist Walther Geriach, of the University of Humich, a really first-class experimental scientist and or-ganizer.
+At the same time, Army Ordnance seemed to have gotten tired of this apparently hopeless research and turned the facilities and men over to the Research Council.
+Upon Gerlach's shoulders fell the difficult task of reconciling the two principal groups working on uranium-the Kaiser-Wilhelm Institutes and the former Ordnance Group.
+In the meantime, Al sufficient for small-scale experiments, and the stock of heavy water seemed to be just enough for that.
 The effort was small, though it had the highest priority among all scientific research projects in Germany.
 The total expenditure was about 15,000,000 marks, which is perhaps equivalent to some \$10,000,000.
-The appropriation for 1944-45 was 31⁄2 million marks with a subsequent supplement of 1,000,000.
+The appropriation for 1944-45 was 34 million marks with a subsequent supplement of 1,000,000.
 It is estimated that approximately 100 scientists were active on this project.
 They were divided into several rather small groups working on different phases of the problem and were spread all over Germany.

+Security